Pacific & Atlantic Costa Rica Sea Turtle Nesting Beaches

 Leatherback National Park

-Leatherback Turtle National Park is located on the Pacific coast north of Guanacaste, Costa Rica and the best time to plan your turtle spotting vacation for the giant leatherback turtles is between the months of October an March.
+Leatherback Turtle National Park is located on the Pacific coast north of Guanacaste, Costa Rica.
+The best time to plan a visit to these sea turtle nesting beaches for the giant leatherback turtles is between the months of October and March.

 Leatherback Turtle National Park was created to protect, study, and improve the population of hundreds of giant leatherback turtles that nest here annually.
-Giant leatherbacks are the world’s largest turtles and can grow in excess of 6-feet long, and weigh up to 2000 lbs. or more!
+Giant leatherbacks are the world’s largest turtles and can grow in excess of 6-feet long, and weigh up to 2,000 pounds or more!

 Atlantic Sea Turtle Nesting Season